 2. Why should I declare honors?

-You don't have to, but there are several practical reasons.
+Unless you're planning on completing 15 Honors credits, you don't have to.
+If you are planning on completing 15 Honors credits, there are several practical reasons to fill out the declaration form.
 Among them: the declaration lets OASIS know to look for Honors credits in your Advising Guide and as part of your Graduation Audit—after all, if you’re taking the classes, you should get credit for them.
 Also, declaring honors lets us know who you are so we can contact you with information about social and extra-curricular opportunities specifically for Honors students.

 3. How can I declare honors?

 You can declare honors here.
 Any Columbia student with a GPA of 3.50 or greater is eligible to enroll in Honors classes during open registration (provided, of course, that there are available seats and you meet any other prerequisites).
 We ask that all students who intend to complete the full, fifteen-credit Honors Program take the time to declare honors.

 4. What if I’m not sure about completing all 15 credits?
 Do I have to declare honors?

 No, you do not.
 If you want to take one or two Honors classes just to see what they’re like, that’s fine.
 If you change your mind about completing the program, though, please remember to declare honors so that, after you complete the program, you leave Columbia as an Honors Program graduate.